-Binge eating, also known as compulsive overeating or binge eating disorder is the most prevalent eating issue I help with in my Vancouver counselling office.
+Binge eating, also known as compulsive overeating or binge eating disorder is the most prevalent eating issue I help with in my Vancouver and virtual counselling offices.
 Sometimes binge eating is also referred to, but confused with, emotional eating, which may be related to the fact that certain emotional states can trigger folks to binge eat.
 Bingeing then becomes a form of self-soothing.
 It is important to distinguish, however, that not all emotional eating results in binge eating and that the two terms are not synonymous.

-Hard-hitting look at the diet orthodoxy and strategies for living in a fat phobic world.
+Hard-hitting look at the diet orthodoxy and strategies for living in a fat-phobic world.
 Author is a journalist and anti-diet registered dietician.
+A good read for those who prefer facts and research-based books and who won’t shy away from the author’s assertive messaging.

-From the authors that coined the term intuitive eating, and then went on to write about it in this book, introduces the reader to intuitive eating and how to make it real.
+From the authors that coined the term intuitive eating, and then went on to write about it in this book.
+This book introduces the reader to the concepts and practice of intuitive eating and how to bring them to life.

 List of private master’s-level counsellors, or their interns, offering subsidized counselling.
 Updated quarterly.